 For some coaches, it might feel like there is no point them being there, because it seems the client just needs someone to listen to them as they hear their thoughts out loud.
 And perhaps they do, so partner with your client to inquire such as, “What would you like me to listen for as you process your thoughts verbally?”

-Over my 20 years (and counting!) of coaching, my approach has changed 180 degrees about interrupting a client.
 First, I want to listen and learn about my client.
-Listen for patterns of speaking.
+Listen for patterns of how they express themselves.
 Not just what they say, but how they speak.
 Are they brief and to the point, or more verbose.
-What is their way of processing their thoughts and feelings.
-Are they self-reflective.
-More internally or externally focused.
+Do they speak slowly or fast paced.
+What is their way of processing their thoughts.
+What emotions or feelings are they conveying.
+Are they self-reflective, more internally or externally focused.
 Positive.
 Negative.
 Self-critical.
 Other critical.
-Metaphorical, visual, logical, linear, conceptual.
+Metaphorical, visual, logical, emotional, linear, conceptual.

-I take a ‘bird’s eye perspective, which is ‘being with’ the client in the moment, while simultaneously noticing how the client’s ‘way of being’ is flowing through me.
+I take a bird’s eye perspective, which is ‘being with’ the client in the moment, while simultaneously noticing how the client’s way of communicating is flowing through me.
 I’m just silently noticing.

 Perhaps you can ask the client to bottom line the most important thing they want to convey.
 Okay, so that’s my bottom line on that 😊.